neoforged/Documentation/docs/resources/server/loottables/lootfunctions.md

         255
     ],
     // Whether the explosion has a trail.
 Optional, defaults to false.
-    "has_trail": true,
+    "trail": true,
     // Whether the explosion has a twinkle.
 Optional, defaults to false.
-    "has_twinkle": true
+    "twinkle": true
 }
 ```

-During datagen, call `SetItemCountFunction#setCount` with the desired number provider and optionally an `add` boolean to construct a builder for this function.
+It is currently not possible to create this function during datagen.

 ## `minecraft:set_book_cover`